Q&A ON COLGATE-PALMOLIVE LABORATORY AND CLINICAL RESULTS ON EFFECTS OF TOOTHPASTE AND MOUTHWASH ON COVID-19 VIRUS

 Toothpastes tested include certain formulas with zinc, stannous fluoride, or amine fluoride.

-4. Which mouthwashes significantly reduced the amount of virus in the mouth for up to 60 minutes in the initial clinical study?
+4. Which mouthwashes significantly reduced the amount of virus in the mouth for at least 30 minutes in your clinical studies?

 5. What does it mean to “neutralize the virus”?

-To “neutralize the virus” means the virus is present but not infectious and can no longer multiply in the host.
+To “neutralize the virus” means that while the virus is present and can be detected through molecular and biochemical measures, it is no longer infectious and can no longer multiply in the host.

 6. How do oral care products help to neutralize the virus?